AYLIEN/datascience-project-quickstarter/examples/aylien-zs-classifier/README.md

 | `/remove` | `{"label": "<label>"}` | Remove a label |
 | `/reset` | (no data) | Delete all labels |

+You can check if the service is working by running `make example-request-add` and `make-request-classify`.

-We put together some examples for interacting with the service: [research/service_examples.py](research/service_examples.py).
+We also put together some more examples for interacting with the service: [examples/service_examples.py](examples/service_examples.py).

 ## Docker image